Posted by arnolddefense on November 18, 2016

 For more than fifty years, Arnold Defense has commanded the 2.75-inch rocket launcher market for fixed wing and rotary wing aircraft.
 Today, they are extending the product line for use aboard light ground vehicles and shipboard systems to address the ever-changing threats on the battlefield.

-“It’s important to understand the challenging environments our warfighters operate in today, and the pressure they’re under both tactically and financially,” said Garrett Kasper, Director of Business Development for Ground Systems at Arnold Defense.
-“On one hand, asymmetrical warfare has now created a new breed of squirrely targets that are high in number, especially in crowded urban areas.
+“It’s important to understand the challenging environments our warfighters operate in today, and the pressure they’re under both tactically and financially,” said C.W.
+(Chris) Frillman, Director of Military Weapons Programs at Arnold Defense.
+“On one hand, asymmetrical warfare has now created a new breed of smaller targets that are high in number, especially in crowded urban areas.
 On the other, the Dept. of Defense can simply no longer afford to expend missiles with six- or seven-figure price tags on every single unsophisticated target that pops-up.”

 After listening to warfighters and understanding their frustrating dilemma, the solution to marry Arnold Defense rocket launchers with ground-based military equipment is a true win-win.
 Integrating proven launchers on vehicles and ships will provide warfighters a rapid response to threats that is practical, affordable and reliable.